fz172/fanfly/_posts/2026-07-17-post_wing_mount_part_3.md

 Next - I connected the fuel and return lines in both wings.

-The conection fitting is AN6.
-I wipeed the fittings clean with some alcohol, then hang tightened the lines before turning with a wrench 90 degrees.
+The connection fitting is AN6.
+I wiped the fittings clean with some alcohol, then hand-tightened the lines before turning with a wrench 90 degrees.

 The space was tight for wrench to turn, I tried a few different ones until I found a good position to turn.
 Eventually I got it done.